lcarsdev/TechnicalAssessment/README.md

 Payee: Trainer's Inc. <br/>
 #-------------------------------------------

-Payee's should be tracked such that the user can select them from a list, not entered free-form.
-Ideally, the user can add a new Payee to this list.

-The basic flow for a user is to add a new Expense Report with a name and a date.
-For that Expense Report, the user can add, edit or delete, expense line items.
-Line items include description, amount, and the Payee.
-The user can also edit or delete the Expense Report.
+The Web API should support the basic Create, Read, Update, and Delete functions for both an Expense Report and its Line Items.
+These Web API methods should manipulate records in a database.

+The API should also enforce the following business rules:

+- You may not have two expense reports with the same name, the name must be unique.
+- Every Expense Report Line Item must have dollar amount > 0
+- Every Expense Report Line Item must have a non-empty date, description, and payee

+Two additional API methods are required.
+- GetPayeeExpenseTotal - A method that returns each Payee in the system and the total amount paid to that payee from all expense report line items
+- GetTop10LineItems - Returns the top 10 line items in the database with the greatest amount.
+This should return the Expense Report Name, Line item description, amount, date, and payee.

 # Application Architecture
-The front end should be implemented as a web application.
-You are free to design the look and feel how you wish.

-Data should be retrieved from and saved in a database.

-The UI should NOT communicate directly with the database.
-There should be a web service that reads and writes to the database and the UI should make calls to the web service in order to read\write records.

 All components, source code, etc. should be pushed to this repo.
 You may also include any documentation you would wish.
 If you want to deploy a working version to a hosting environment for demonstration purposes, that is fine, but ALL SOURCE CODE must be in this Repo so we can review it.
 Ideally, with mimimal effort, we should be able to deploy and run the code ourselves.